 With fine-grained instrumentation of your data pipelines and real-time alerts, the data team will be the first to know about a problem in analytics.
 With process lineage and all of the other artifacts that enhance observability, data engineers and scientists can quickly troubleshoot data issues and much more easily localize, diagnose and reproduce problems.
 Rapid response and resolution of data and analytics errors can also be an important element in building trust with business partners.

 Adding data observability to your data factory can help reduce errors, eliminate unplanned work and minimize the cycle time of error resolution.
-A DataOps superstructure, such as the DataKitchen Platform, provides a way to add observability to an existing data-analytics operation without forcing a migration to new toolchains.
+A DataOps process hub, such as the DataKitchen Platform, provides a way to add observability to an existing data-analytics operation without forcing a migration to new toolchains.
 The DataKitchen Platform embraces your existing technical environments so that you can add fine-grained observability to your end-to-end data lifecycle.
 With fewer errors and much less unplanned work, the data team can focus on creating analytic insights.
 If you’ve been struggling with errors, DataOps observability offers the ability to upgrade your data pipelines so they execute as robust and efficient data factories.